OrleansContrib/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 Allowing both Eager and Lazy indexes on a single grain would lead to potential difficulties in ensuring correctness.
 ### Only One Indexing Consistency Scheme (FT, NFT, TRX) per Grain
 Orleans only supports a single indexing consistency scheme per Grain class: fault-tolerant or non-fault-tolerant workflow, or transactional.
 This is reflected in the presence of only a single `IIndexedState` facet parameter.
-### Single Implementation Class per Grain Interface
-Because GetGrain() must find only one implementation class for a given grain interface, we cannot support some scenarios such as having the same TIIndexedGrainInterface on multiple Grain implementation classes or hierarchies of `TIIndexableGrain`s.

-There is an overload of GetGrain() that allows specifying the prefix of the implementation class.
-This would allow resolution of a single implementation class, but the capability of passing this through the indexing queries has not yet been added.
 ### <a name="only-one-index-per-query-"></a>Only One Index per Query (==)
 The Orleans query syntax currently allows only a single equivalence condition, e.g.: where team.Name == "Seahawks".
 Following are some specific scenarios that are not supported, together with workarounds where possible.
 #### No Compound Indexes